kubewarden/kubewarden-controller/crates/kwctl/cli-docs.md

 * `--cert-email <VALUE>` — Expected email in Fulcio certificate
 * `--cert-oidc-issuer <VALUE>` — Expected OIDC issuer in Fulcio certificates
 * `--docker-config-json-path <DOCKER_CONFIG>` — Path to a directory containing the Docker 'config.json' file.
 Can be used to indicate registry authentication details
-* `--fulcio-cert-path <PATH>` — Path to the Fulcio certificate.
-Can be repeated multiple times
 * `--github-owner <VALUE>` — GitHub owner expected in the certificates generated in CD pipelines
 * `--github-repo <VALUE>` — GitHub repository expected in the certificates generated in CD pipelines
 * `-o`, `--output-path <PATH>` — Output file.
 If not provided will be downloaded to the Kubewarden store
-* `--rekor-public-key-path <PATH>` — Path to the Rekor public key.
-Can be repeated multiple times
 * `--sources-path <PATH>` — YAML file holding source information (https, registry insecure hosts, custom CA's...)
 * `-a`, `--verification-annotation <KEY=VALUE>` — Annotation in key=value format.
 Can be repeated multiple times
 * `--verification-config-path <PATH>` — YAML file holding verification config information (signatures, public keys...)